 You can’t please everybody.
 Growth requires making hard choices, and you're never going to be able to please everybody.
 When we launched our stick formula in plastic containers, I knew there would be some pushback (even though the containers were partially composed of recycled plastic and were themselves recyclable at certain drop-off locations).
-But I also knew the decision to move forward with the stick was best for the business and for many, if not most, of our customers.
-I couldn’t make everyone 100% happy, but I wanted all our customers to feel like they were being considered, which is why our recycling program was such an important part of our plan.
+But I also knew the decision to move forward with the stick was best for the business and for many (if not most) of our customers.
+I couldn’t make everyone 100 percent happy, but I wanted all our customers to feel like they were being considered, which is why our recycling program was such an important part of our plan.

 9. Maintain momentum.